M-earnest/tutorial_jupyter_books/content/2_host/host_website.md

 Clicking on the displayed link should lead you to your newly built content site.
 Now, you can simply copy that link and add it to your repos README.md, so people can actually find your website.
 Done!

+## Next Section:
+In the next section, you will how to identify failed workflows and how to troubleshoot common errors.